Key Takeaways

 Imagine a situation where a search engine finds the syndicated content first and mistakenly marks it as the original.
 In this case, the content on your website could be flagged as duplicate, hampering traffic to your site.
 To prevent this, canonical tags should be used in syndicated content.

 Canonical tags help prevent SEO issues while syndicating content.
 These tags are HTML elements that indicate the preferred page when multiple versions of the same content exist.
 They guide search engines in recognizing which version is the original and which are syndicated copies, thus avoiding duplicate content issues that can harm SEO.
+One caveat is worth knowing before you rely on this.
+Google's canonicalization troubleshooting documentation says the canonical link element is not recommended for publishers trying to avoid duplication by syndication partners, because the two pages usually end up very different once you account for the partner's navigation, sidebars, and branding.
+Google's stated most effective solution is for the partner to block indexing of your content on their side.
+A canonical tag is still far better than nothing, and it is often all a platform will give you, but where you have a contract, ask for noindex on the partner's copy instead.

 Here’s what the self-referential Canonical Tag looks like: